This section contains instructions for adding Gateways in The Things Stack.

 Set Gateway Location

-Once you have added your gateway to The Things Stack, you can also set its location to be displayed on a map widget by clicking Change location settings.
+Once you have added your gateway to The Things Stack, you can also set its location to be displayed on a map widget by clicking Location in the left-hand menu.

-If you do not mind your gateway’s location to be publicly displayed, check the Publish location box.
+If you do not mind your gateway’s location to be publicly displayed, check the Share location within network box.

 The gateway location can be manually set by entering the Latitude, Longitude and Altitude values.